mosdef-hub/foyer/docs/tmp/smarts.md

 patterns for both `opls_142` and `opls_145`.
 Without the `overrides` attribute, foyer will notify you that multiple atomtypes were found for each carbon.
-Providing the `overrides` indicates that if the `opls_145` pattern matches, it should supercede the specified rules.
+Providing the `overrides` indicates that if the `opls_145` pattern matches, it should supersede the specified rules.

 #### Current Grammar Supported
 We currently do not (yet) support all of [SMARTS' features](http://www.daylight.com/dayhtml/doc/theory/theory.smarts.html).
 [Here](https://github.com/mosdef-hub/foyer/issues/63) we're keeping track of which portions are supported.